 Professor Yufei Huang, Trinity Business School, together with co-researcher Dr. Joan Cahill, Trinity College Dublin, share their current research into the impact of AI on employees, their wellness, and how firms can re-imagine work in a healthy way, bolstered by intelligent technology.

+AI, Employee Performance and Wellness: Towards a Law of Robotics in the workplace.
 With kind acknowledgements to Ian Dunne and Prof. Yufei Huang, Trinity College Dublin.